jecollins/python-broker/README.md

 Building the Java core
 ----------------------

 Before you can run the Python broker, you need the Java core to be packaged as a .jar file in the target directory.
-You to this using Mavan, as
+You to this using Maven, as

 `mvn clean package`